omkarmoghe/portable_expressions/README.md

 ## Why would I need this?

 PortableExpressions can be a powerful tool when designing stateless components.
 It's useful when you want to transmit the actual _logic_ you want to run (i.e. an `Expression`) along with its inputs.
+By making your logic or procedure stateless, you can decouple services from one another in interesting and scalable ways.

 Consider a serverless function (e.g. [AWS Lambda](https://aws.amazon.com/lambda/)) that adds 2 inputs together and some application code that calls it: